kriszyp/cbor-x/README.md

 [![module](https://img.shields.io/badge/module-ESM%2FCJS-blue)](README.md)
 [![license](https://img.shields.io/badge/license-MIT-brightgreen)](LICENSE)

-The cbor-x package is an extremely fast CBOR NodeJS/JavaScript implementation.
-Currently, it is significantly faster than any other known implementations, faster than Avro (for JS), and generally faster than native V8 JSON.stringify/parse, on NodeJS.
-It implements the CBOR format as specificed in [RFC-8949](https://www.rfc-editor.org/rfc/rfc8949.html), numerous [registered IANA tag extensions](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml) (the `x` in cbor-x), [RFC-8746](https://tools.ietf.org/html/rfc8746) and proposed optional [record extension](https://github.com/kriszyp/cbor-records), for defining record structures that makes CBOR even faster and more compact, often over twice as fast as even native JSON functions, several times faster than other JS implementations, and 15-50% more compact.
+The cbor-x package is an extremely fast and conformant CBOR NodeJS/JavaScript implementation.
+Currently, it is over 3-10x faster than any another CBOR JS implementation (including cbor-js and cborg), faster than Avro (for JS), and generally faster than native V8 JSON.stringify/parse, on NodeJS.
+It implements the CBOR format as specificed in [RFC-8949](https://www.rfc-editor.org/rfc/rfc8949.html), [RFC-8746](https://tools.ietf.org/html/rfc8746), [RFC-8742](https://datatracker.ietf.org/doc/html/rfc8742), [Packed CBOR](https://www.ietf.org/id/draft-ietf-cbor-packed-03.html), numerous [registered IANA tag extensions](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml) (the `x` in cbor-x),  and proposed optional [record extension](https://github.com/kriszyp/cbor-records), for defining record structures that makes CBOR even faster and more compact, often over twice as fast as even native JSON functions, and 15-50% more compact.
 See the performance section for more details.
 Structured cloning (with support for cyclical references) is supported through these tag extensions.

 ## Basic Usage

-Install with:
+Install on NodeJS with:

 ```
 npm i cbor-x